| | |

 The Prague Christmas Markets consist of brightly decorated wooden huts, stocked with local handicrafts and traditional Christmas treats.

-Among the wares on display are ceramics, jewellery, glassware, embroidered lace, wooden toys, candles, Christmas tree ornaments, winter hats and gloves, and puppets and dolls dressed in traditional costumes.
+Among the wares on offer on the stalls are handmade ceramics, jewellery, glassware, embroidered lace, wooden toys, nativity scenes, candles, Christmas tree ornaments, handcrafted blankets and tablecloths, winter hats and gloves, and puppets and dolls dressed in traditional costume.

-Traditional Christmas fish soup (rybí polévka) is also cooked in huge cauldrons.
-Made from carp, vegetables, cream and brandy, over 1,500 kilograms of ingredients are used to make the soup each year.
+Czech Christmas fish soup (rybí polévka) is cooked in huge cauldrons.
+Over 1,500 kilograms of carp, vegetables, cream and brandy go into making the soup each year.

 A word of warning to parents: once a child has tasted trdelník, there is no going back - its comforting, sweet addictive nature means you will be pestered endlessly for another hit! |